ColbergMontanaStateUniversity/mlh-amt2025/HRRR/README.md

 ### Step 3: Run the HRRR download script

 Run the Python script `download_hrrr_files.py`.
-This will create a new folder:
+This will create new folders for each day processed.

 ```
 HRRR_data/YYYYMMDD/
 ```

-containing hourly NetCDF files from the HRRR model.
+Each folder contains hourly NetCDF files from the HRRR model.
+**Note:** HRRR times are in **UTC**, not local time.